DANC 104 Ballet I (2)

 An advanced scene study course in which students master the International Phonetic Alphabet and apply it to scenes written in a variety of dialects.
 Particular attention is given to regional American dialects and to the dramatic literature of English, Irish, and South African playwrights.
 Prerequisite: THTR 131 or THTR 231.

 THTR 239 Playing Shakespeare II: From Rehearsal to Performance (4)

 Advanced practice in speaking and embodying Shakespeare's language.
 Close scrutiny of Shakespeare's script for clues to performance.
 Students undertake written and oral exercises in understanding Shakespeare's rhetorical strategy, as well as intensive rehearsal of selected monologues and scenes for end-of-semester presentation.
 Not available for credit to students who have taken THTR 232 or THTR 233.
-Prerequisite: THTR 103.
+Prerequisite: THTR 103 or THTR 232.

 THTR 240 Costume Technology (4)

 An in-depth study of the techniques used in the creation of stage costumes.
 Students will explore historical and modern methods of drafting, draping, and fabric modification, including advanced construction skills.
 Prerequisite: THTR 111.

 Selection and preparation of audition monologues from the modern and classical repertories.
 This course provides information on the business of acting, various audition situations, and will include information sessions with an agent, a casting director and professional actors.
 Prerequisite: THTR 131 or THTR 231.

 THTR 246 Design and Décor Period Styles (4)